 Non-fish Creatures for Bettas

-You can add non-fish species to your Betta tank as well.
+You can also add non-fish species to your Betta tank.
 The main benefit of keeping these creatures is that they will add variety to your aquarium.
-These creatures can become good betta fish companions for both males and females.
+They can become good betta fish companions for both males and females.

 These creatures should not be too small; otherwise, they will become dinner for the fish but small enough not to harm or disturb other fishes.
 The non-fish species that will be suitable for your Betta tank are –

-• Mystery snails These snails are colorful and are famous for their ability to keep the tank shining.
+- Mystery snails are colorful and are famous for their ability to keep the tank shining.
 They won’t get big enough to disturb your Betta and quietly eat any leftover food and algae from the tank.

-• Malaysian Trumpet snails – These species of snails are nocturnal.
-They are algae eaters.
+- Malaysian Trumpet snails are nocturnal algae-eaters.
 So, they will wander the tank at night and do all the cleaning while your Betta sleeps.
 During the day, they will burrow under sediment.

-• Nerite snails – These snails are also small and won’t get large enough to disturb the Betta.
+- Nerite snails are also small and won’t get large enough to disturb the Betta.
 They also need brackish water to breed, so you don’t have to worry about them crowding the tank.

-You can also add shrimps to your Betta tank.
-They are also famous for their tank cleaning skills and peaceful nature.
-They will also add variety with their appearance and active movements in the tank.
+You can also add shrimp to your Betta tank.
+Shrimp are famous for their tank-cleaning skills and peaceful nature.
+Their appearance and active movements in the tank will add variety.

 Ghost shrimps and adult Cherry shrimps are perfect for this purpose.
 You can also add amphibians to the tank, such as African Dwarf Frogs.
 They are peaceful and won’t disturb Betta.